William Recktenwald's Blog

 He joined the newspaper staff in March 1978 and worked on many award-winning projects.
 Recktenwald was a major contributor to the Tribune’s "Killing Our Children" effort in 1993.
 The series, a Pulitzer Prize finalist, documented the murder of every one of the 65 children slain in the Chicago area that year.

-In 1984 he wrote a series of reports about street gangs in Chicago, detailing how they have become increasingly sophisticated and violent.
+In 1984 he reported and wrote a series of reports about street gangs in Chicago, detailing how they have become increasingly sophisticated and violent.
 The stories were one of three finalists for the Pulitzer Prize for Public Service.
 More importantly, in the year following the series the number of youth homicides in Chicago dropped by 40 percent.

 Recktenwald was one of the reporters who worked on "The American Millstone," a 36-part series published in 1985 about a group of people who constitute a special segment of the American underclass.
 Recktenwald is a co-author of The American Millstone; An examination of the nation’s permanent underclass, published in 1986 by Contemporary Books.
 The 307-page volume is a collection of the Tribune articles.